mass-Eve/programming-with-C/09-Structures/Structures/1-basics.md

 Lets' understand this with a _Analogy_.
 * We are humans.
 The creator of this repo is a human, the person who is reading and learning from this repo is also a human.

-* Now all human beings have certain features or identifications.
+* Now all human beings have certain features or identifications, some of them are completely unique to that person and some are kinda similar.
 Isn't it ?

 * We have height, name, age, gender etc.....

 * Now lets' say I want to create a C program storing these piece of information for a single person, what should I do?
 Simple.
 Create separate variables, like this .....

 ```c